Picaroons Traditional Ales

 Picaroons Traditional Ales are a production of the Northampton Brewing Company Ltd., which was started in 1995 and is located in Fredericton, New Brunswick, Canada.

 The Picaroons brand is sold in numerous taverns and restaurants in New Brunswick.
-It is also sold in bottles in New Brunswick liquor outlets and in a few other provinces as well.
+It is also sold in bottles in New Brunswick liquor outlets and in a few other provinces.

-A 'Picaroon' was a common tool used in the logging industry in New Brunswick.
+A picaroon was a common tool used in the logging industry in New Brunswick.

 In 2009, Picaroons became one of the first breweries in Canada to launch its own online social network at PicaroonsPub.com.

 In 2010, Picaroons partnered with The Bar Towel, an Ontario craft beer web site, to distribute its beers in Ontario for the first time.

 In 2011, Picaroons won brewery of the year at the Canadian Brewing Awards.

 In 2016, Picaroons opened their new tap house and brewery at Fredericton's historic roundhouse in Devon.

 In 2016, Picaroons opened a second location called The General Store on Saint John's historic Canterbury Street.